OFYA61/owm/README.md

     - [ ] Notifications (overlay layer)
     - [ ] Screen Lockers (overlay layer)
 - [ ] Custom rendering logic, cuz I want to

+## Known bugs

+- On certain `output + workspace + open window` combinations, when an output is disconnected and the layout changes, rearranging windows so that they're not outside of the viewport causes a hard crash.
+The call to set their nodes position fails.